Alex-42-AI/Graphs-and-Trees/README.md

 9) returning the height of the tree;
 10) getting the path from the root to a given node;
 11) returning all minimum by cardinality vertex covers of the nodes of the tree;
-12) returning a minimum by cardinality dominating set of the nodes of the tree;
+12) returning all minimum by cardinality dominating sets of the nodes of the tree;
 13) returning all maximum by cardinality independent sets of the nodes of the tree;
 14) checking whether the tree is isomorphic with another tree and if so, returning an isomorphic function between the nodes of the trees;
 15) checking whether the tree has nodes;